docker/docs/engine/context/working-with-contexts.md

 `docker` commands will now target endpoints defined in the "k8s-test" context.

-It is also possible to set the current context using the `DOCKER_CONTEXT` environment variable.
-This will override the context set with `docker context use`.
+You can also set the current context using the `DOCKER_CONTEXT` environment variable.
+This overrides the context set with `docker context use`.

 Use the appropriate command below to set the context to `docker-test` using an environment variable.